 Strengthening student representatives

 Student representatives should be obligated to be involved in preliminary talks for performance agreements and development plans.
 As these documents discuss key aspects and commitments for institutions of higher education, student participation is vital for the inclusion of students’ concerns for future developments at institutions of higher education.

-When someone works as a student representative, they should be entitled to benefiting from certain rights.
-Currently, many committed students are excluded from the legal definition of a student representative.
-This definition needs to be reworked so that, for example, class representatives, who play a great role in representation work at Universities of Applied Sciences are included in the future.
+Those who are involved in student representation should also be able to claim the corresponding rights.
+Currently, however, many committed students fall outside the legal definition of „student representatives”.
+This definition must be revised so that, for example, year representatives, who play a very important role at universities of applied sciences, are included in the future.

-We will continue to support networking and vocational training for program-level student representatives, departments, and institution-level student representatives.
-This assistance must be organized and financed by the Austrian National Students’ Union, among others, to provide experienced consultation and strong representation for all students.
+We will continue to support the networking and further education of student representatives, units and university representatives in the future.
+This support must be organised and financed by the ÖH, among others.
+In this way, we lay the foundation for competent counselling and strong representation for all students.

-We demand the expansion of training offers for program-level and institution-level representatives, as these levels work very closely with students.
-Program-level and institution-level representatives know best what students need to ensure a successful study and personal life.
-This work needs to be honored and encouraged by providing vocational training, free of charge in all areas of responsibility student representatives have, as well as soft skills like negotiation strategy and rhetoric training.
-This is the only way of ensuring the best representation work possible.
+We demand the expansion of training opportunities for student and university representatives.
+Student and university representatives are the ones who know best what students need for a successful study and life.
+This work should be rewarded and supported by free further training opportunities in all areas of university representation as well as in soft skills such as negotiation strategies and rhetoric.
+This is the only way to ensure the best possible representation work.